anshulbajpai/MockHttpServer/README.md

 MockHttpServer
 ==============

-QAs who want to test a REST client which is under development face difficulties to write automation code for it because
+Devs/QAs who want to test a REST client which is under development face difficulties to write automation code for it because
 they cannot run their tests to verify if there test code is bug free.

 MockHttpServer has the intention to solve this problem.
 They would be able to configure expected responses against